Amit Hasan

+In January 2015 Hassan participated in a strike of Bangladeshi film artists against the screening of the Indian film Wanted in Bangladesh, calling for a boycott of Bangladeshi theatres showing the movie.

 Career

-He was debuted by movie Chetona, directed by Chhotku Ahmed, in 1990.
+He was debuted by movie Chetona, directed by Chatku Ahmed, in 1990.
 During that time he was performing in the name of Saifur.
-He was named after Amit Hasan by acting in movie Aamor Shongi, directed by late Alamgir Kumkum.
-He became successful as a single hero by movie Jyoti, directed by Monwar Khokon.
+He was named after Amit Hassan by acting in movie Aamor Shongi, directed by late Alamgir Kumkum.
+He became a successful solo hero with the film Jyoti, directed by Monwar Khokon.
 He was debuted as a villain in digital movie Bhalobashar Rong, directed by Shahin-Sumon.
 He acted in role of Tufan in the movie.
 He has played different characters in many cinemas with many actresses such as Shabnur and Popy.
 Alongside Amit has also worked with other actors as Riaz and Shakib Khan.